jpbusche/fga-drag-racer/README.md

 # FGA DRAG RACER | fis-jogos

-FGA Drag Race is a project for "Física para Jogos" class, in Universidade de Brasília - Campus Gama - 2.2016.
+FGA Drag Race is a project for "Física para Jogos" class, at Universidade de Brasília - Campus Gama - 2.2016.

 ### You will need:
 * Python 3.5